4.25 from 49 votes

 What are Boston Baked Beans?

 The answer to this question is a bit of a history lesson.
 According to Wikipedia, in the 18th century, during slave trading, Boston became an exporter of rum.
 The rum was sent to West Africa to buy more enslaved people.
-Rum is made by the distillation of fermented molasses.
-So with all that molasses, Bostonians began adding it to their baked bean recipes, giving it a sweeter flavor and thus creating Boston baked beans!
+The distillation makes rum of fermented molasses.
+So, with all that molasses, Bostonians began adding it to their baked bean recipes, giving it a sweeter flavor and thus creating Boston baked beans!

 Per Serving Cost: $0.47